QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Preliminaries

-\textbf{Lemma 4.} \emph{Let $\bold{x} \in \mathbb{R}^{N^2}$.
-Then, the orders of magnitude of the computational complexity orders for matrix-vector multiplication, matrix-matrix multiplication and matrix inversion is as follows: } The complexity obtained with the Kronecker parametrization considers the operations required for \emph{forming the factor matrices only}. \begin{proof} From \eqref{kron_mult}, the cost for computing the left factor matrix $\bold{M}_{l,i}$ is $\mathcal{O}(N^3)$ for each $2r^2$ matrix-matrix products.
-Computing the Kronecker product $\bold{M}_{\ell,i} \otimes \bold{M}_{r,i}$ costs $\mathcal{O}(N^4)$ however.
+The next lemma provides insight on the benefits to use the class of Kronecker matrices to speed up simple linear algebra operations. \begin{lem} Let $\bold{x} \in \mathbb{R}^{N^2}$.
+Then, the orders of magnitude of the computational complexity orders for matrix-vector multiplication, matrix-matrix multiplication and matrix inversion is as follows: